R32/wasm-c/openlibm_modify/README.md

 // Make.files       ---> openlibm-master/src/
 ```

-In order to compile openlibm, You still need to modify the `openlibm-master/Makefile` for cygwin
+In order to compile openlibm, You still have to modify the `openlibm-master/Makefile` for cygwin

 ```makefile
 OPENLIBM_HOME= .